openconfig/reference/rpc/gnmi/gnmi-specification.md

 ### 3.2.1 The CapabilityRequest message

 The `CapabilityRequest` message is sent by the client to request capability information from the target.
-The `CapabilityRequest` message carries no additional fields.
+The `CapabilityRequest` message carries a single repeated `extension` field, which is used as per the definition in [Section 2.7](#27-gnmi-extensions).

 ### 3.2.2 The CapabilityResponse message